sysrel/PROMPT/PROMPT_examples/lifecycle_modeling/noRestriction/README.txt

-Example about Life-cycle, sequence, return value constraint
+Example about Life-cycle, sequential execution without any constraints on the return value

 How to run:
 $ ./run.sh foo.bc 2>&1 | tee o.txt